 I start with what the student already knows and build on that knowledge.
 Music is a labor of love.
 Along with the technique and theory, I teach the love of learning music.

-Thousands of teachers can teach you musicology.
+Thousands of tutors can teach you musicology.
 Find private lessons closest to you.